AdobeDocs/experience-manager-cloud-service.en/help/security/configuring-advanced-networking.md

 ## Virtual Private Network (VPN) {#vpn}

-A VPN allows for connecting to an on-premise infrastructure or data center from the author, publish, or preview instances.
-This can be useful, for example, when accessing a database.
+A VPN allows connecting to an on-premise infrastructure or data center from the author, publish, or preview instances.
+This can be useful, for example, to secure access to a database.
 It also allows connecting to SaaS vendors such as a CRM vendor that supports VPN or connecting from a corporate network to AEM as a Cloud Service author, preview, or publish instance.

 Most VPN devices with IPSec technology are supported.
 Consult the information in the **RouteBased configuration instructions** column in [this list of devices.](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-about-vpn-devices#devicetable) Configure the device as described in the table.

-### General Considerations {#general-vpn-considerations}

 * Support is limited to a single VPN connection
 * The Splunk forwarding capability is not possible over a VPN connection.